davidbalbert/KeyBinding-Inspector/README.md

 KeyBinding Inspector requires macOS Sonoma or later.

-## Running the code

-Copy Developer.xcconfig.example to Developer.xcconfig and set your development team ID and code signing identity.

 ## Contributing

 Feel free to open an issue or pull request.
 If you're thinking about a large change, it's a good idea to open an issue first to discuss it.